-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments EE (Comments): We are of the opinion that at least 12 months are necessary for service providers to complete all relevant developments and hire necessary people for the application of the regulation.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments relevant developments and hire necessary people for the application of the regulation.
 The same applies for comptent authorities.
 PL(Comments): Short implementation period poses a significant risks.
 In view of the need to adapt to the new complex regulations by both Member States and providers of intermediary services consideration should be given to extending date to entry into force and application of DSA.
+LU (Comments): In order to put in place the necessary set-up at national level, including the Digital Services Coordinator, for which national legal procedures with set timeframes come into play, a period of at least 2 years is necessary before entry into force.
 This Regulation shall be binding in its entirety and directly applicable in all Member States.
-Done at Brussels, For the European Parliament For the Council The President The President

-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU

+COMMISSION PROPOSAL Drafting suggestions Comments

+Done at Brussels,

+For the European Parliament For the Council

+The President The President